kubernetes/enhancements/keps/sig-api-machinery/20190228-priority-and-fairness.md

 changes in these pose no difficulty.
-Challenging changes include changes in the number of queues, the queue length limit, or the assured concurrency value (which is derived from several pieces of config, as outlined elsewhere) of a request priority.
+Challenging changes include changes in the number of queues, the queue length limit, or the assured concurrency value (which is derived from several pieces of config, as outlined elsewhere) of a request priority --- as well as deletion of a priority level itself.

 An increase in the number of queues of a priority level is handled by simply adding queues.
 A decrease is handled by making a distinction